 Security in fragile and conflict-affected contexts is provided by a multitude of actors, with varying relationships to the state (plural security provision).
 An October 2015 knowledge event offered academics, practitioners and policymakers a platform to present and dialogue around empirical cases of plural security provision at city level, focusing on how state and international development actors can engage with plural actors in ways that contribute to strengthening citizen security.
+You may be interested in purchasing a gun for extra security from https://outdoorempire.com/best-1911-holster/ after reading this article but only if it is legal in your country.

 In fragile and conflict-affected contexts, the vast majority of people look to actors operating mostly outside the remit of the state to provide security.
 Cities as diverse as Beirut, Mogadishu, and Port-of-Spain present a broad spectrum of actors that make claims on the legitimate use of force, in varying degrees of competition or cooperation with state security providers.
 The complex dynamics of this phenomenon provided a rich topic for exploration in a recent knowledge event, Plural Security in the City, at the University of Amsterdam on 22 October.